 But achieving SCORM compliance isn’t just about saving you time in the event that you migrate to a new LMS.
 It can also help you transform traditional eLearning content as digital adoption becomes increasingly important to business success.
 Moving beyond static screenshots and basic tutorial videos by creating real-time interactive guides and other new training materials is key to accelerating digital adoption in your organization.
 SCORM-compliant authoring tools help you create this kind of content and integrate it seamlessly into your LMS.

 Even as other technical standards like the xAPI gain popularity in corporate eLearning, SCORM-compliant LMSs and content will remain critical to maximizing efficiency and productivity for L&D programs.

-How to Design SCORM-Compliant Learning Material for Your LMS
+How to Design SCORM-Compliant Learning Material with Whatfix

 The Whatfix DAP is a zero-coding option for designing step-by-step walk-throughs for the SaaS applications you need users to adopt quickly.
 Our intuitive interface guides you through the steps necessary to create powerful interactive guides without the help of IT.

 To design SCORM-compliant learning material with Whatfix, start by creating a Whatfix Flow—our version of a walk-through that displays as a step-by-step overlay for web applications.
 In the following GIF, see how the purple pop-ups created with Whatfix guide users through a Salesforce training:

 Once you have a piece of training content you’re happy with, you can convert it into a variety of formats.
 Whatfix can automatically turn a walk-through like this one into a video, a PDF, and a slideshow to use for training across your enterprise.